mesonbuild/meson/docs/markdown/Subprojects.md

     them.
 This is useful when you want to test your fallback setup, or want to specifically build against the library sources provided by your subprojects.

+* **--force-fallback-for=list,of,dependencies**

+    Meson will not look at the system for any dependencies listed there, provided a fallback was supplied when the dependency was declared.

+    This option takes precedence over `--wrap-mode=nofallback`, and when used in combination with `--wrap-mode=nodownload` will only work if the dependency has already been downloaded.

+    This is useful when your project has many fallback dependencies, but you only want to build against the library sources for a few of them.

 ## Download subprojects